Edvid/New-World-Dedicated-Stat-Program/README.md

 `!suppress` as is will make the following line not throw a warning if it otherwise would have.
 You can put this line above a line modifying one of these types of stats if so desired

 `!suppress 999` (or any other number) will make the following number of lines not throw a warning if it otherwise would have.
-This technique is applied by the mapccfcalculations page for admins to suppress several changes to religionGroups, cultureGroups, Climate Sizes, DevelopmentPixelCount, CoastalPixels, maxResources, and TradeZones.
+This technique is applied by the mapccfcalculations page for admins to suppress several changes to religionGroups, cultureGroups, Climate Sizes, DevelopmentPixelCount, coastalPopulation, maxResources, and TradeZones.
 The page first uses `!suppress 99999` to suppress the next many many unspecified amount of lines, and then at the end using `!suppress 0` to effectively turn off the suppression again.

 ## Structure